Mushroom Turkey Tetrazzini

 - 2 tablespoons all-purpose flour

-- 1/4 cup sherry or reduced-sodium chicken broth
+- 1/4 cup sherry or additional pasta water

 - 3/4 teaspoon salt-free lemon-pepper seasoning